CODARcode/cheetah/docs/draft/README.md

         </io>
       </adios-config>
       ```
-    + Inside Gray-Scott program, using ADIOS2 API, a user opens "SimulationOutput" stream and writes to it at each time step without knowing what kind of I/O object it is: BP file, HDF5,
+    + Inside Gray-Scott program, using ADIOS2 API, a user opens "SimulationOutput" stream and writes to it at each time step
+      without knowing what kind of I/O object it is: BP file, HDF5 file,
-      network socket, etc.
+      network socket (SST, SSC), etc.
     + Inside compression program, using ADIOS2 API, a user  opens "SimulationOutput" stream and reads from it at each time step
     + The above XML file specifies that  "SimulationOutput" uses "SST" engine (network socket) and that a producer should block until somebody reads its output.
     + "CompressioOutput" stream is used by compression program to write its output into BP file (ADIOS2's native output format).